“Remember the war against Franco?

 ContraPoints hits all the left wing erogenous zones highlighting Peterson’s total lack of erudition, his lack of any real engagement with the people he insists are hiding under his bed, and posing a threat to “western civilization” (you know, all those dead French philosophers who are more talked about then read) and sticks the landing by highlighting the weird jizz stained dimly lit corners of the right wing mind, where lubed up neo-fascists and neo-fascist fanboys secretly dream of Peterson yelling at them to clean their room, and after failing to clean their room properly, are spanked by Peterson while being forced to recite lines from Carl Jung’s sadomasochistic erotic poetry.

 But at the end of the video ContraPoints says, in the bitchy tone of a bored drag queen imitating a bitchy bored suburban housewife, who doesn’t have the nerve to start advertising as a dom: I don’t really care one way or the other I just do this because I like dressing up – or words to that effect.
-In other words the well-rehearsed ennui of an effete snob who doesn’t have the nerve to be an elitist.
+In other words the well-rehearsed ennui of an effete snob who doesn’t have the nerve to be an elitist, or a revolutionary, or both.

 Which brings us to ContraPoints’ views on the age old question: what then must we do?